+Figure 22: Demand Response (DR) Implementation

-22Direct Load Control (DLC)
+Direct Load Control (DLC)

 Direct Load Control is a Demand Response program.
-Customers who voluntarily join a DLC program allow the Hawaiian Electric Companies to temporarily reduce (curtail) their energy use when electricity demand is high, or when reducing demand helps improve the stability of the electric grid.
-Energy is curtailed by remotely turning off or cycling specific customer devices (such as water heaters, air-conditioners and non-essential equipment).
+Customers who voluntarily join a DLC program allow us to temporarily reduce (curtail) their energy use when electricity demand is high, or when reducing demand helps improve grid stability.
+Energy is curtailed by remotely turning off or cycling specific customer devices (such as water heaters, air-conditioners, and non-essential equipment).
 To encourage participation, we send incentive payments to customers who join.

-The underlying technology of DLC controls energy usage by manipulating the controls on customer appliances (such as load control switches for hot water heaters and programmable communicating thermostats for air conditioners).
-When a Demand Response event is initiated, the smart grid network spreads the signal to these customer appliance controls.
-A load control switch will cycle power on and off to a customer appliance (such as a water heater), whereas a programmable communicating thermostat will set the temperature higher on an air conditioner to reduce energy consumption.
-Thus, energy usage is reduced.
+The underlying technology of DLC manipulates the controls on customer appliances (such as load control switches for hot water heaters and programmable communicating thermostats for air conditioners).
+When a Demand Response event start, the smart grid network spreads the signal to these customer appliance controls.
+A load control switch cycles power on and off, whereas a programmable communicating thermostat sets the temperature higher or lower, both reducing energy consumption.

-23
+Figure 23 shows the Direct Load Control implementation for Hawaiian Electric Companies.